-Last night some friends invited us out for a quick meal with the kids.
+When N was about 4 months old, some friends invited us out for a quick meal with the kids.
 Turned out there would be 11 of us and they’d checked Pizza Hut could fit us all in.
 But because they don’t take bookings by the time we got there, there was a 45 minute wait which isn’t practical with a 3 month old baby and 4 other children including two 2 1/2 year olds.

 So next idea was Frankie & Benny’s.
 But their set up is booths, so they could fit 5 of us in at that time, and the other 5 would have to wait another 40 minutes.
 Oh, and they couldn’t take a buggy and the car seat wouldn’t fit in the booths either.
 So basically they can’t cater for babies who can’t sit on a seat!
 Not a family restaurant they claim to be.

-It does go to show:
+It goes to show:

-B) when places say they can cater for large groups even though they won’t take bookings, they won’t be able to due to sod’s law.
+b) when places say they can cater for large groups even though they won’t take bookings, they won’t be able to due to sod’s law.